toricodesthings/Discord-Yeelight/README.md

 # yeelight-discord
 Discord Bot Utilizing Yeelight Python Library (Local Only)

-This is an extremely simple bot and a fun little project of mine that uses YeeLight python library.
-The bot can be added to servers of your choosing.
-However, it requires that you run this bot on a server/computer with LAN Access to the Yeelight Bulbs or Lightstrips.
+This is an extremely simple bot that utilizes the Yeelight Python Lib.
+The bot can be added any server of your choosing but preferably your own private server.
+It is required however, that you host this bot instance on a server/computer with LAN Access to the Yeelight Devices (if non-local access is warranted, consider setting up a private vpn on the network that Yeelight is connected to).

-Notes:
+Usage:
 - Create a discord bot here -> https://discord.com/developers/applications and input your token in the env file.
 KEEP THIS TOKEN A SECRET!
 - Please enable LAN Control in the YeeLight App (Important)
 - Be sure to have both dot-env and yeelight library installed.
 Please install both these libraries if you do not have it. **Check the "Links" section for the link to said libraries.**